Skip to Main Content

 Purpose

-The mission of the Houston Public Library is to offer a broadly defined program of informational, educational, recreational and cultural enrichment opportunities for Houstonians of all ages and educational, cultural, and economic backgrounds.
+The mission of the Houston Public Library is to offer a broadly defined program of informational, educational, recreational, and cultural enrichment opportunities for Houstonians of all ages and educational, cultural, and economic backgrounds.
 The fulfillment of this mission requires a collection of considerable scope and variety.
 This policy is intended to provide guidance for librarians in their role as selectors and to inform the public about the principles upon which decisions are made.

 Selection Goals

 The Houston Public Library attempts to provide a large and stimulating collection of materials, in a variety of formats, responsive to community needs.
-The Library strives to make available materials reflecting the needs of all residents of the City of Houston including individuals of various cultural, ethnic, religious and philosophical groups; of differing educational levels; of differing sexual orientation; of differing gender identities; the disabled; the English-speaking; and the non-English-speaking.
+The Library strives to make available materials reflecting the needs of all residents of the City of Houston including individuals of various cultural, ethnic, religious, and philosophical groups; of differing educational levels; of differing sexual orientation; of differing gender identities; the disabled; the English-speaking; and the non-English-speaking.

-The Houston Public Library maintains strong collections in the areas of Houston interest, award- winning literature, historically significant works, folklore and fairytales.
+The Houston Public Library maintains strong collections in the areas of Houston interest, award-winning literature, historically significant works, folklore, and fairytales.

 Responsibility for Selection

-4.2 Collections
+A. Collections

 Central Library

 Central Library collections offer general interest materials on a variety of subjects to support the needs of the neighborhoods served.
 Because this collection floats system wide, the collection shares a common core of titles including popular and classic books, high-demand magazines, and basic reference sources.
-More in-depth reference resources are purchased specifically for the Central Library collection to ensure that a broad overall collection of information remains available for library customers.
-Central houses the Stacks collection, which is a more specialized, often unique and hard to find, collection of circulating fiction and non-fiction titles.
+More in-depth resources are purchased specifically for the Central Library collection to ensure that a broad overall collection of information remains available for library customers.
+Central houses the Open Stacks collection, which is a more specialized, often unique and hard-to find, collection of circulating fiction and non-fiction titles.

 Neighborhood Libraries